josemotta/IoT.Starter.Pi.Thing/README.2.md

 	CPython version: 2.7.13
 	OpenSSL version: OpenSSL 1.1.0f  25 May 2017

-Unfortunately, this version has issues with latest RPI binaries and is not reliable.
-Do not install it.
-If you already did it, the solution is removing, as shown below.
+Unfortunately, this old version has issues with latest RPI binaries and is not reliable.
+If it is already installed, you can remove it, as shown below.

 	pi@zuni:~ $ sudo apt-get remove docker-compose
 	Reading package lists...
 Done